nolanrsolutions/Countdown-Timer/README.md

 # Countdown Timer
 Basic countdown timer with date/time selector

+Simply select your desired date & time to countdown to, and click "Start Countdown"